MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 - [Time Travel Debugging - Extension commands] time-travel-debugging-extension-commands.md

 ## Things to look out for

 ### Anti-virus incompatibilities

 Because of how TTD hooks into process, there can be  incompatibilities that arise.
 Typically issues arise with anti-virus or other system software that is attempting to track and shadow system memory calls.

-If you run into issues of <TBD> type or see <TBD> message, try temporarily unloading any anti-virus software to determine if that is the cause.
+If you run into issues of TBD??? type or see TBD??? message, try temporarily unloading any anti-virus software to determine if that is the cause.

 Other utilities that attempt to block memory access, can also be problematic, for example, the Microsoft Enhanced Mitigation Experience Toolkit.
 For more information about EMET, see [The Enhanced Mitigation Experience Toolkit](https://support.microsoft.com/en-us/help/2458544/the-enhanced-mitigation-experience-toolkit).

+Another example of an environment that conflicts with TTD, would be the electron application framework.

 ### User mode only